phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ### In Line Replies

 Android N introduces a new capability for push notifications, the in line reply text field.
-If you wish to get some text data from the user when the action button is called send the following type of payload:
+If you wish to get some text data from the user when the action button is called send the following type of payload.

 Your notification can include action buttons.
 If you wish to include an icon along with the button name they must be placed in the `res/drawable` directory of your Android project.
 Then you can send the following JSON from GCM: